 Visit U.S. Coalition

 In January 2018, ASAE joined the U.S. Travel Association and other pro-travel groups to launch the Visit U.S. Coalition, whose aim is to work with the administration to reverse the decline in international travel to the U.S. Research prepared by U.S. Travel shows that while global travel increased 7.9 percent from 2015 to 2017, the U.S. market share fell from 13.6 percent to 11.9 percent over the same period.
 That decline in international travel resulted in a loss of $32.2 billion in visitor spending and 100,000 hospitality jobs.

 The Visit U.S. Coalition will work to advance policy recommendations aimed at reversing the decline in inbound travel to the U.S. Other founding members include the American Gaming Association, American Hotel & Lodging Association, Asian American Hotel Owners Association, International Association of Exhibitions and Events, National Restaurant Association, National Retail Federation, Society of Independent Show Organizers, and the U.S. Chamber of Commerce.

 Federal Employee Travel to Conferences and Meetings

-While there has been significant progress in recognition of the value of meetings by senior government officials and lawmakers, ASAE will continue to emphasize and cultivate this understanding with the Trump administration.
+While we have seen progress in terms of senior government officials and lawmakers recognizing the value of meetings, we will need to continue to emphasize and cultivate this understanding with the Trump administration.